codacy/docs/docs/repositories-configure/languages.md

 ## Disabling analysis of a language {: id="disable-language"}

-By default, Codacy analysis all languages detected in your repository.
+By default, Codacy analyzes all languages detected in your repository.
 To disable the analysis of a specific language, do the following:

 1. Go to your repository's **Settings**, **Languages**.